LiangSDNULab/DGDI/README.md

 # DGDI
-The source code and input data of DGDI
+The source code and input data of AGDI

 ## Requirement
 - torch==2.3.0